- Meet unique tribal groups and learn about their cultures

 Choose your itinerary

-- Ethiopia is a landlocked country that lies in eastern Africa, between the Equator and the Tropic of Cancer, in a region known as the Horn of Africa.
+- Located in the Horn of Africa, Ethiopia is a landlocked country that lies in eastern Africa, between the Equator and the Tropic of Cancer.

-- Ethiopia can be visited all year.
-October to January is the most popular time to visit Ethiopia as the countryside is very green during the early part of the dry season.
+- The best time to travel to Ethiopia is during the dry season.
+October to January is the most popular time to visit as the countryside lush and green.
 From February to May, the scenery becomes dryer and browner during this period.

-Ethiopia's immense cultural, palaeontological and natural beauty is reflected in its tally of nine UNESCO World Heritage Sites, the most of any country in Africa.
+The immense cultural, palaeontological and natural beauty of Ethiopia is reflected in its tally of nine UNESCO World Heritage Sites, the most of any country in Africa.
 Eight of these nine sites are cultural, and one, the Simien Mountains National Park, is natural.
 Five other sites in Ethiopia are currently under consideration by UNESCO as Tentative World Heritage Sites.
-Ethiopia is filled with fascinating history, interesting tribal cultures, immersive religious festivals, and breath-taking mountains perfect for hiking and encountering wildlife.
+Ethiopia is full of fascinating history, unique tribal cultures, immersive religious festivals, and breath-taking mountains perfect for hiking and encountering wildlife.

 Our team are always on the lookout for the best experiences Ethiopia has to offer, here are a few our favourites: